Sameerkash/DSC-App/README.md

-## A template for creating, managing and conducting events by a DSC club in thier chapter, built using Flutter 💙 x Firebase🔥
+## A template for creating, managing and conducting events by a DSC club in their chapter, built using Flutter 💙 x Firebase🔥

 **Features**